-- 4.67.
-Medibank submits that the proposed collective boycott arrangements are particularly concerning as the SVHA Group consists mainly of acute overnight beds and services and in this area of competition SVHA comprises 11.4% of private hospital beds, as opposed to the 5.5% national private beds of all types which the applicants claim they represent.
-Medibank claims that the Applicants' 5.5% figure is based on the total national private bed count which includes same day, psychiatric and rehabilitation and nonmetropolitan private beds that are not 'core' to SVHA group hospital type. - 4.68.
-Bupa states that its contracts are designed to ensure that members have access to quality services that are delivered in an efficient and cost effective manner.
-Bupa states that it has serious concerns that it may be forced, by threat of a collective boycott, to deal with a particular facility which does not meet the required quality standards, or at a price which does not reflect the current market. - 4.69.
+- 4.69.
+Medibank Private submits that the proposed collective boycott arrangements are particularly concerning as the SVHA Group consists mainly of acute overnight beds and services and in this area of competition SVHA comprises 11.4% of private hospital beds, as opposed to the 5.5% national private beds of all types which the applicants claim they represent.
+Medibank claims that the Applicants' 5.5% figure is based on the total national private bed count which includes same day, psychiatric and rehabilitation and nonmetropolitan private beds that are not 'core' to SVHA group hospital type. - 4.70.
+Bupa Australia states that its contracts are designed to ensure that members have access to quality services that are delivered in an efficient and cost effective manner.
+Bupa Australia states that it has serious concerns that it may be forced, by threat of a collective boycott, to deal with a particular facility which does not meet the required quality standards, or at a price which does not reflect the current market. - 4.71.
 In response to interested party submissions the Applicants reiterate that all members of the SVHA Group with the exception of SVPHS can lawfully act as a single economic entity, including engaging in collective negotiations with Funding Organisations and joint purchasing activity.
 The Applicants state that the proposed conduct would simply allow all members of the SVHA Group, including SVPHS, to lawfully act as a single economic entity in circumstances where SVPHS, in substance, functions as part of the same economic entity already.

-- 4.70.
+- 4.72.
 Generally speaking, competition between individual businesses generates price signals which direct resources to their most efficient use.
-Collective agreements to negotiate terms and conditions can interfere with these price signals and accordingly lead to inefficiencies. - 4.71.
+Collective agreements to negotiate terms and conditions can interfere with these price signals and accordingly lead to inefficiencies. - 4.73.
 The potential for collective agreements to negotiate terms and conditions leading to inefficiencies can be exacerbated when the collective bargaining group is also able to engage in boycott activity.
 Collective boycotts can remove the discretion of the target to participate in collective bargaining and to accept the terms and conditions (including price) offered by the collective bargaining group.
-This is because the target, faced with the threat of withdrawal of supply, will be under increased pressure to accept the terms and conditions offered by the collective bargaining group. - 4.72.
+This is because the target, faced with the threat of withdrawal of supply, will be under increased pressure to accept the terms and conditions offered by the collective bargaining group. - 4.74.
 Collective boycotts can also significantly disrupt downstream and upstream businesses.
 The Tribunal has found that collective boycotts have the potential to inflict significant damage upon the target of the boycott, its employees, consumers and, also, the boycotters themselves.
-19 The Tribunal considered that the threat of a boycott even without it ultimately being engaged in is likely to come at a high cost to society. - 4.73.
-However, the extent of the detriment and the impact on competition of the collective agreement, and the ability to engage in collective boycotts, will depend upon the specific circumstances involved. - 4.74.
-With respect to the arrangements the subject of the current Applications, with the exception of SVPHS the remaining members of the SVHA Group are related bodies
+The Tribunal considered that the threat of a boycott even without it ultimately being engaged in is likely to come at a high cost to society. - 4.75.
+However, the extent of the detriment and the impact on competition of the collective agreement, and the ability to engage in collective boycotts, will depend upon the specific circumstances involved.

-19 VFF Chicken Meat Growers' Boycott Authorisation [2006] AcompT9 at paragraph 442.
+&lt;sup>21 VFF Chicken Meat Growers' Boycott Authorisation [2006] AcompT9 at paragraph 442.